Round 1 of the City’s Harvey Multifamily Program includes $163 million of investment that will create 1,604 apartments

 The Harvey Multifamily Program opened in February 2019.
 A total of 56 proposals were reviewed for funding and awards were announced in June, July, and August.
 The total budget for the Harvey Multifamily Program is $350 million.
 Two additional rounds of funding are expected to be announced in 2020 and 2021.

 Prior to Harvey, a total of 12,800 units that received investment from the City’s housing programs were subject to monitoring to ensure they were rented to income-qualified renters.
 The additional 1,348 guaranteed-affordable rental units from this first round of Harvey recovery funding represent an 11% increase in affordable rental homes funded by the Housing and Community Development Department.
+The building should have great apartment management so that tenants are well looked after and any issues are dealt with immediately.

 To find apartments that must be rented at affordable rates, visit the Harris County Housing and Community Resource Center or Social Serve.